royalgraphx/DarwinKVM/OpenCore/README.md

 ## About

 This tool automates the process of creating and setting up an OpenCore.img disk image for use with QEMU.
 It also comes with ``mount.sh`` and ``unmount.sh`` to easily modify the contents.
 It performs the following actions:

 - Creates an OpenCore.img disk image file.
 - Loads the nbd kernel module if not already loaded.
 - Connects /dev/nbd0 to the OpenCore.img disk image.
 - Formats the connected device as FAT32 with the label "OPENCORE".
-- Mounts the formatted device to the mnt directory with user as the owner.
+- Mounts the formatted device to the mnt directory with the user as the owner.
 - Optionally unmounts the image when done.

 ## Requirements